|Previous College:||Connecticut, 2002|

-Chris Gbandi is in his first season as an assistant men’s soccer coach at the College of the Holy Cross in 2012.
-He joins joins the Crusaders staff after spending last season as the Assistant Director of Soccer Operations at Connecticut, helping to lead the Huskies to the NCAA Quarterfinals and a 19-3-3 record.
+Chris Gbandi is in his second season as an assistant men’s soccer coach at the College of the Holy Cross in 2013.
+He joined the Crusaders staff after spending the 2011 season as the Assistant Director of Soccer Operations at Connecticut, helping to lead the Huskies to the NCAA Quarterfinals and a 19-3-3 record.

 Following his collegiate playing days, Gbandi was drafted with the first overall pick of the 2002 MLS SuperDraft by FC Dallas, where he played until 2007.
 He was honored as FC Dallas's Defender of the Year in 2006.
 Gbandi then transferred to Norwegian club FK Haugesund, where he spent the 2008 and 2009 seasons.
 Most recently, Gbandi spent the 2010 season playing for the USSF Division 2 club Miami FC.